 At St. Francis Xavier, we use a family model for religious education.
 Parents and children learn together!
 Each year, a particular theme is covered – this year we are studying Morality.
 We will explore how to live a moral life according to the teaching of Jesus and the Church.
 We will examine the Seven Deadly Sins and learn how they lead us to break the Ten Commandments and prevent us from living the Beatitudes.

-Along with the educational aspect, the program includes a service and prayer component.
-This forms a “head-hands-heart” model that has proven to help form healthy, well-rounded Christian disciples.
-We know that unless knowledge of the faith draws us closer to Christ and to serving his people, it simply remains academic and ultimately can become prideful.
+In addition to the educational aspect, the program also includes a service and prayer component.
+Together, these form a “head-hands-heart” model that has proven to help form healthy, well-rounded Christian disciples.
+We know that unless knowledge of the faith draws us closer to Christ and to serving His people, it simply remains academic and ultimately can become prideful.
 Resources for the service and prayer components are provided to parents along with a binder of home lessons.

 In 2005, Family Centered Faith Formation won the Mustard Seed Award, a national award bestowed by the National Catholic Education Association for the excellent way it incorporates parents in the faith formation of their children.

 When families are new to this approach, they sometimes have questions.
 Here are answers to those most frequently asked: